SoumyaShahh/Movie-Trends-Analysis/README.md

 - **Language Expansion**: English dominates, but rising entries in Hindi, Spanish, and Japanese show international potential.
 - **Strategic Planning**: Studios can use these insights for content planning, localization, and audience targeting.

-## 🔗 Tableau Public Profile

-Use the [Tableau Public link](https://public.tableau.com/app/profile/soumya.shah6876/viz/MoviesDataAnalysis_17431305476590/DataMoviesIMDbDashboard) to explore more features of the dashboard and interact with various filters, visualizations, and insights in real time.